 Improve Your Core With The Bird Dog Exercise

 The bird dog is an exercise that targets the deep stabilization muscles of your core.
-It is sometimes referred to as the horse stance, or quadruped alternating arm and leg extension.
-Bird dogs build strength in the abdominals, spine, back (upper, mid and lower), hip flexors, hip extensors and glutes.
-They also help treat and reduce your risk of injury to those areas.
+It also called the horse stance or quadruped alternating arm and leg extension.
+Bird dogs build strength in the abdominal muscles, spine, back (upper, mid and lower), hip flexors, hip extensors, and glutes.
+They also help with reducing your risk of injury to those areas.

 The bird dog is a helpful exercise for those who have been told they have a “weak core.”
 It will also benefit anyone who plays recreational or competitive athletics.
 For athletes, the bird dog will improve your skills in golf, tennis, lacrosse and any other sports that involve rotation through the spine.
 For weekend warriors, bird dogs will help to strengthen core muscles that have been weakened over time by extensive sitting.